KonradChyrzynski/nvim-dotnet-tools/README.md

 ## ⚙️ Installation

 Use with your favorite Neovim plugin manager.
-Example with [`lazy.nvim`](https://github.com/folke/lazy.nvim): -> This might not work yet, use the manual installation.
+Example with [`lazy.nvim`](https://github.com/folke/lazy.nvim):

 ```lua
 {